Trial Skills Training

 San Marcos, Texas 78666

 To apply for the May 8-10, 2019 Trial Skills Training, please complete the application found at the following link: https://www.surveymonkey.com/r/75CDZWZ

 The application deadline is midnight on Thursday, January 10th January 17, 2019.
+The application for the May 2019 TST is now closed.
 The Children’s Commission will initiate contact with each applicant’s appointing judge (or professional reference if the applicant will have a new primary judge as of January 2019) to confirm that the applicant is suitable for the training.
 Applications are not considered complete until the Children’s Commission receives confirmation from the applicant’s primary or appointing judge or professional reference that the applicant is a suitable candidate for the training and from the State Bar of Texas that the applicant is in good standing.
 Applicants can be assured that judicial responses to these inquiries are typically very prompt.
 Attorneys will be notified by the Children’s Commission no later than the week of February 4th, 2019 about their acceptance into the May 2019 Trial Skills Training.

 Due to the small number of participants which the training can accommodate, early applications are strongly encouraged.